top of page

 LeithCars.com LMS Drivers at Wake County Speedway in 2021

-Today, the little garage located at the corner of Race Track Rd. and Simpkins Rd., is a reminder of the humble beginnings for Raleigh, North Carolina's NASCAR sanctioned Home Track.
+Today, the old garage with the rusted tin roof located at the corner of Race Track Rd. and Simpkins Rd., is a reminder of the humble beginnings for Raleigh, North Carolina's NASCAR-sanctioned Home Track.

 bottom of page